A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Lagrangian descriptors

 \subsection{Chaos indicators based on Lagrangian descriptors}

-Chaos indicators derived from Lagrangian Descriptors capable of distinguishing between regular and chaotic trajectories were initially proposed in \cite{Daquin2022,Hille22,zimper23}.
+Chaos indicators derived from Lagrangian descriptors capable of distinguishing between regular and chaotic trajectories were initially proposed in \cite{Hille22,zimper23,caliman2025,Daquin2022}.
 More recently, they have been employed in Machine Learning frameworks, specifically to train Support Vector Machine classifiers that effectively identify order and chaos in Hamiltonian systems \cite{jimenez2025}.
-These LD-based techniques have been rigorously compared with the Smaller Alignment Index (SALI), a well-established benchmark for chaos detection.
-Across all evaluations, LD-based indicators have consistently achieved accuracy rates exceeding $90\%$ relative to SALI.
+These LD-based techniques have been rigorously compared with SALI, a well-established benchmark for chaos detection, and against the Fast Lyapunov Indicator \cite{Daquin2022,caliman2025}, showing good agreement with this classical tool.
+Across all evaluations, LD-based indicators have consistently achieved accuracy rates exceeding $90\%$ relative to SALI, showing good agreement with what has been already presented in the literature \cite{zimper23}.
 A notable advantage of this approach lies in the simplicity of its implementation: computing the LD involves augmenting the system’s equations of motion with an additional differential (for flows) or difference (for maps) equation.
 This circumvents the need for solving the variational equations required by other indicators such as SALI, which track the evolution of deviation vectors.
 As a result, LD-based chaos detection methods offer reduced computational complexity and significantly lower CPU time demands.

 In order to construct the chaos indicators from LDs, we need to obtain the neighbors of the initial condition that we would like to analyze.
 These neighbors are given by: